aks-ch/Rogue-Console-Game/Readme.md

 The `Symbol` field may not include more than one character.
 You can declare negative numbers for `MaxHealth` and `Strength` though it can lead to unintended behavior.

 The player stats can also be modified using `Data/Player.json`.
 However, there can only be one player so the declaration can only contain one object.
 I suggest you to modify the default values only to modify player stats.

+Any number that is represented as an integer in [defaults](#defaults) **must** be an integer.
+Decimals, where allowed, will be rounded to single decimal point.

 The following features use the seed for game initialization where applicable:
 - Game size